Giuseppe Ornati

-Giuseppe Ornati - (1887 in Albairate near Milan – 1965 in Milan).
+Giuseppe Ornati - (1887 in Albairate near Milan – 1965 in Milan) was an Italian violin maker or Luthier.

+Biography

 Considered to be one of the greatest violin makers of his time, he trained as a carpenter and then received the first notions of violin making from the amateur maker Carlo Moneta.
 Towards 1903, he went to work at the workshop of Leandro Bisiach, where he stayed for some years working alongside Gaetano Sgarabotto.
 Distinguished from the outset by the skill and precision of his work, he made many instruments and carried out repairs for Bisiach until 1919, by which time he already had his own workshop.